Attested: Rumabo at position 190 in the Ravenna Cosmography

-Where: Probably at the mouth of the Scottish river Tyne, near Dunbar, around NT6278, deduced from its position in RC’s list, between Evidensca (probably Berwick-on-Tweed) and Velunia (Bo'ness).
+Where: Probably at the mouth of the Scottish river Tyne, near Dunbar, around NT6278, deduced from its position in the Cosmography's list, between Evidensca (probably Berwick-on-Tweed) and Velunia (Bo'ness).

 Name origin: The -abo ending presumably meant ‘river’, from PIE *ap- ‘water (discussed further under Abona), but where did the Rum- part come from?
-There seems nothing to link Rumabo specially with ρευμα/rheuma ‘flow, stream, tide’, but there is an intriguing parallel in the river Rhymney beside Cardiff.
-Rhymney is said to derive from Welsh rhwmp ‘auger, boring tool’, which came from ρομβος/rhombus ‘magic wheel, geometrical figure’, from PIE *wer3- ‘to turn, to bend’.
+PIE *sreu- ‘to stream, to flow’, leading to ρευμα/rheuma ‘flow, stream, tide’, is one possibility.
+An intriguing parallel in the river Rhymney beside Cardiff, which is said to derive from Welsh rhwmp ‘auger, boring tool’, which came from ρομβος/rhombus ‘magic wheel, geometrical figure’, from PIE *wer3- ‘to turn, to bend’.
 The link is then that the Tyne and the Rhymney estuaries both almost corkscrew towards the sea!
 Possibly best is PIE *reuə- ‘to open, spacious’, whose descendants in English include roomy and ream.

-Notes: The Tyne estuary was larger in Roman times (before the effects of siltation, embankment, and isostatic rebound) and probably reached almost to Traprain Law, a hill-fort tribal centre famous for its silver hoard.
+Notes: The Tyne estuary was larger in Roman times (before the effects of siltation, embankment, and isostatic rebound) and probably reached almost to the foot of Traprain Law, a hill-fort tribal centre famous for its silver hoard.
 It was formerly called Dunpendyrlaw or Dunpelder, a name whose meaning and creators are uncertain, but PIE *pen- ‘fen, swamp’ might suggest how the estuary was always viewed and is also an element invoked at nearby Panovius and further away at Pennocrucium.